July 26, 2002

 Marian Frane—Manager of Financial Services

-James C. Horsch—Director, Administration and Finance
+James C. Horsch—Director, Administration & Finance

 Victoria Kremski—Assistant Regulation Counsel

 William E. Livingston—Program Administrator, Lawyers & Judges Assistance

 Present for such portions of the meeting as pertained to a specific agenda item were Becky Bechler, Public Affairs Associates; Mary Hiniker, ICLE Director of Publications.

 As a result of the State Bar elections in June, Mr. Neckers congratulated the following commissioners on being re-elected; Randy Piper, Kim Warren Eddie, Nancy Diehl, and Hon.
 Cynthia Stephens.
 A motion was made and seconded to appoint Elias Escobedo, who won the election in District I, to fill the vacancy created by the resignation of Donald Tucker.
 He will serve a three-year term expiring in 2005.
 Motion carried.

 A motion was made and seconded to approve the following items on the Consent Agenda: